 But, how much do app developers really earn?

-Estimating mobile developer salary is no longer a straight-forward task.
+You have figured out how to develop an app and mastered UI design but estimating mobile developer salary is no longer a straight-forward task.

 Computation of the remuneration rates of mobile application developers involves a number of factors which need to be considered.